What is Visual Thinking, and why is it important for businesses today?

 How long does a typical project take?

-Timeframes vary depending on the complexity and stakeholder involvement.
-Live event scribing is delivered instantly, but may take weeks even months of planning.
-A Rich Picture or infographic usually takes two to three weeks, while larger pieces such as murals can take a couple of months to plan.
+Timeframes vary depending on the complexity or requirement and stakeholder involvement.
+Graphic Recording (Scribing) is delivered instantly, but may take a few weeks to organise logistics.
+A Rich Picture or infographic usually takes two to three weeks, while larger pieces such as Murals or Animations can take a couple of months to plan.
 However, we like to establish timeframes early on.
 We will suggest an approach that works for you to ensure you have something that delivers with the greatest impact within the time and budget available.

 How do you measure the impact of Visual Thinking work?